How to find your writing voice (video)

 Thanks for the question, Éliane.
 You didn’t say what kind of writing you do, but I guess it doesn’t really matter.
 Voice is an issue that affects ALL writers, whether they are novelists, academics, or non-fiction writers.

 I’ve written a detailed blog post about voice, and I include the link below.
-It intrigues me that you’ve used the word voice AND the word tone.
+It intrigues me you’ve used the word voice AND the word tone.
 They’re very different things.

 As I say in the blog post, your voice is like a record or CD.
 It’s consistent, steady and memorable.
 Listeners don’t ever mix up Beyonce with Madonna or Drake with Elton John.

 Tone, on the other hand, is more changeable.
 It’s like an individual song.
-It can sad, upbeat, romantic or angry.
+It can be sad, upbeat, romantic or angry.
 But it will still carry the voice of the individual performer.

 To identify voice, you need to be a really serious reader.
 So, my first tip for you is to read well and widely.
-You say you want to be more sophisticated and interesting so look at the writers you admire and figure out which ones are most interesting and sophisticated to you!
+You say you want to be more sophisticated and interesting, so look at the writers you admire and figure out which ones are most interesting and sophisticated to you!

 Here’s the deal: Many people assume that all the writing in the world can be arranged on a continuum from bad to good.
 But it doesn’t work that way because everyone has a different continuum.
 Basically, we’re talking about taste.
 Think about writing like food.
 Just because I love blue cheese, and broccoli and olives doesn’t mean you will.
 What I like, you might hate.
 And what you hate, I might like.